Animated Navigation Bar Using jQuery

 }

-*NOTE: This tutorial is only effective when using a predefined width for each button or list item as shown in the above image, this can also be implemented on navigation bars using dynamic widths, but you might have to change the jQuery and the image sprite quite a bit to achieve any kind of consistency in your design.
+This technique is only effective when using a predefined width for each button or list item as shown in the above image, this can also be implemented on navigation bars using dynamic widths, but you might have to change the jQuery and the image sprite quite a bit to achieve any kind of consistency in your design.
 Well to give you a basic explanation as to how we will animate the navigation bar from here on in, we will take a background image equal to the size of the list item, which, on mouse-over positions itself to the left of each respective list item.
 So, as you can see in my HTML code I have named(id) my unordered list as ‘sprite’ with a backround image.
 I have also named(id) my list items b0,b1,b2,b3….b7, depending on the number of list items you wish to have in your navigation bar.
 I’ll explain why we are doing this in a bit, after you read through the jQuery code.

 $(document).ready(function(){